Updated: Jan 14

 Here comes the bad news.
 Unless you’ve been gifted with a magical unicorn baby, they probably won’t sleep all that well at night!
 You’ll likely be changing them right through the night at every feed, just as you do during the day.
 The silver lining of this is that you don’t need to worry about investing in special night nappies!
 You can use the same nappies at night as those you use in the day.
 Once you reach the stage where they’re not pooing at night, and having fewer, more predictable feeds, you can switch to a night nappy system.

-Innes is a fellow nappy guru for The Nappy Gurus, as well as running her own blog over at aboderie, where she shares her family’s journey to a sustainable, handmade home.
-She’s used cloth nappies with both of her two children, and loves them so much that her littlest has never worn a disposable!
+Innes runs her own blog over at aboderie, where she shares her family’s journey to a sustainable, handmade home.
+She’s used cloth nappies with all three of her children, and loves them so much that her youngest two have never worn a disposable!